Introduction

 Changes in the Search Committee

 Changes in the composition of the committee throughout the search should be avoided in order to ensure continuity in the assessment of candidates; therefore, a faculty member who may not be able to serve to the search’s end should not accept appointment to the committee.
-A committee does not need approval to make a single substitution for a departing member, but the committee chair must record the timing and reason for any such substitutions.
-Any further substitutions require approval from the Dean’s Office.
+A committee need not get approval to make a single substitution for a departing member, but the committee chair must record the timing and reason for any such substitutions.
+Any further substitutions require approval of the Dean’s Office.

 Faculty Conflicts of Interest and Recusals

-Faculty who have mentored, published with, written grants with or had a personal friendship with applicants must disclose these relationships to the search committee, department chair, and dean.
-The dean will review the disclosure and will, with guidance from the Provost’s Office if needed, determine if the faculty member should recuse themselves during the search process.
-If a faculty member has mentored, published regularly with, written multiple grants with, and/or had a close personal relationship with the applicant; they should be prepared to (or will be asked to) recuse themselves from the search process.
-The faculty member should never participate in evaluative discussions of such applicants.
+Faculty who have mentored, published with, written grants with or had a personal friendship with applicants must disclose these relationships to the search committee, department chair, and Dean.
+The Dean will review the disclosure and will, with guidance from the Provost’s Office if needed, determine if the faculty member should recuse themselves during the search process.
+If a faculty member has mentored, published regularly with, written multiple grants with and/or had a close personal relationship with the applicant, they should be prepared to (or will be asked to) recuse themselves from the search process; such faculty should never participate in evaluative discussions of such applicants.
 Under no circumstances should a member of a search committee provide a reference letter for an applicant.
-For more information on determining if a faculty member must disclose a prior relationship during the search process, please see Appendix C, Conflicts of Interest and Faculty Recusals.
+For more information on determining if a faculty member must disclose a prior relationship during the search process, please see Appendix C – Conflicts of Interest and Faculty Recusals.

-The search committee in consultation with the department chair develops a search plan.
+The Search Committee in consultation with the Department chair develops a Search Plan.
 Developing a proactive plan (rather than having a “plan-as-you-go” approach) will yield better results and help accomplish a stronger and deeper connection between academic excellence, quality candidates, and diversity.
 To further this aim, the search committee should develop a recruitment and advertising plan (not merely a list of where the ad will be posted) that demonstrates a proactive search and recruitment strategy.
-For example, recruiting from institutions that are high producers of African-American, Native American and Latinx PhDs is especially important.
-If women and minorities are underrepresented in the area of study, then the plan should demonstrate how the candidate pool will be broadened to represent the widest possible inclusion.
-See Appendix D for steps to cultivate a strong and diverse faculty pool.
-The college diversity officer can support the development of an advertising/search plan and guide search committee outreach to qualified women, ethnic and racial minorities, covered veterans and persons with disabilities to create a more robust applicant pool.

-The record keeper, in consultation with the search chair and appropriate school or departmental personnel representative, creates a requisition in the University’s applicant management system, PageUp, that includes:.
+The record keeper, in consultation with the search chair and appropriate school or departmental personnel representative creates a requisition in the University’s applicant management system, PageUp.

-Search committee (chair and members).
+- Search Committee (search committee chair and search committee members.)
 Record keepers must enter in search committee names to grant access to applicant materials.
 Search committee members must have completed the necessary STRIDE training prior to gaining access to applicant materials.

-Infrastructure Support Group (ISG) Information.
-Record keepers must upload the ISG questionnaire form (available in PageUp) and identify infrastructure needs, including (proposed office/lab space, whether the proposed space is currently vacant, and research requirements including position’s needs related to animal, human subject or other research needs.)
-The requisition should specifically address as much as possible any significant implications for the hire’s space, equipment, and support-service costs.
-For more information on searches for faculty with infrastructure needs, please see Appendix M.
+- Infrastructure Support Group (ISG) Information – Record keepers must upload the ISG questionnaire form (available in PageUp) and identify infrastructure needs, including (proposed office/lab space, whether the proposed space is currently vacant, and research requirements including position’s needs related to animal, human subject or other research needs.)
+As much as possible, the requisition should specifically address any significant implications for the hire’s space, equipment, and support-service costs.
+For more information on searches for faculty with infrastructure needs, please see Appendix I.

-If a proposed hire will require facilities beyond a simple faculty office, the dean must contact the Provost’s Office directly at the time of submitting the initial requisition submission to discuss facilities.
-Ideally, the dean will be able to combine all of the space requests within her/his school so that the provost’s consultations with those responsible for planning in the Office of the Chancellor, and the offices of Design and Construction Management and Facilities Planning can be comprehensive.
+If a proposed hire will require facilities beyond a simple faculty office, the Dean must contact the Provost’s Office directly at the time of submitting the initial requisition to discuss facilities.
+Ideally, the Dean will be able to combine all of the space requests within her/his school so that the Provost’s consultations with those responsible for planning in the Office of the Chancellor, and the offices of Design & Construction Management and Facilities Planning can be comprehensive.
 It is critical for Deans to review the space/renovation issues well in advance with the appropriate offices and to present to the Provost’s office the most accurate forecasts of these expenses, and identify the resources available to support them, at the time of the request for a search.
-Please see Appendix L for more information on searches for faculty with infrastructure needs.
+Please see Appendix I for more information on searches for faculty will infrastructure needs.

 Once the record keeper provides the information in PageUp, the search plan will be routed to the Provost’s Office, the ISG group, and Talent Management (HR) for review and approval.
-The record keeper should consult with the respective department head or Dean’s Office to determine if any additional approvals are needed.
-Schools and colleges may instruct their departments to include the department chair and the Dean’s Office, but will be responsible for ensuring that the respective individuals on the approval path received the required training in order to access the PageUp system.
-As needed, Talent Acquisition may consult with the relevant dean to determine if the search plan as described in PageUp meets institutional standards.
+The record keeper should consult with the respective department head or Dean’s office to determine if any additional approvals are needed.
+Schools and Colleges may instruct their departments to include the Department Chair and the dean’s office, but will be responsible for ensuring that the respective individuals on the approval path received the required training in order to access the PageUp system.
 Assuming all required offices approve the search plan, record keepers will be notified from PageUp that the search may proceed to the posting and interview phase.
 The record keeper will work with Talent Acquisition to post the position in PageUp and the committee proceeds to advertise, actively recruit, and review applications.

 Initial Screening of Applicants and Developing the Short List for Campus Visits